FXMisc/Flowless/README.md

 (*) If the patch gets integrated into 8u40.

 Here is the [source code](https://gist.github.com/TomasMikula/1dcee2cc4e5dab421913) of this mini-benchmark.
-The results were obtained with JDK 8u20-b21.

 Use case for Flowless
 ---------------------